Jump to full remarks

 Good afternoon and thank you for this invitation to speak with you today.

-I am honored and excited to join the National Council for Expanding American Innovation because of the clear pipeline of opportunities this group will develop to bring diverse innovators into the industry.
+I am honored and excited to be a part of the Council for Inclusive Innovation (CI2) because of the clear pipeline of opportunities this group will develop to bring diverse innovators into the industry.
 At Howard University, we have developed a strategic plan to reward innovation in instruction, research, entrepreneurship, collaboration, and capacity building that maximizes our impact, and inspires our faculty and students to change the world.
 Thus, the timing to establish this council is perfectly aligned with our primary goals.

 The council’s initiatives will also enhance our existing programs.
 The Howard University Middle School of Mathematics and Science was developed by Howard University educators with the goal of creating a STEM pipeline starting at the middle school level.
 Each student learns to apply computational thinking and real world problem solving in class assignments.
 The results include motivated students who excel in our traditional science and math classes which feature a blended learning environment and real life application of the scientific method.